readyapi/cligenius/docs/tutorial/testing.md

 ## Test a function

-If you have a script and you never created an explicit `types.Types` app, like:
+If you have a script and you never created an explicit `cligenius.Cligenius` app, like:

 ```Python hl_lines="9"
 {!../docs_src/testing/app03/main.py!}